Contrast-Security-OSS/docs/content/admin/org_settings/integrations/GenericWebhook.md

 ## Content Types

-Contrast will send your payload with one of two Content-Type headers:
+Contrast sends the payload with one of two Content-Type headers:
-* `application/json` if you payload looks like Json
+* `application/json` if the payload looks like JSON
-* `application/x-www-form-urlencoded` if your payload does not look like Json
+* `application/x-www-form-urlencoded` if the payload does not look like JSON

-An example Json payload:
+An example JSON payload:

 ```json
 {